KonradHoeffner/tempoguide/index.md

 In paper, I represent bauble triggers with blank cards to not forget them.

 ### Early game
-In most matchups, Tamiyo is the best T1 play while Nethergoyf can also be good on T2 because it doesn't do much dmg T2.
+In most matchups, Tamiyo is the best T1 play in a vacuum while Nethergoyf can also be good on T2 because it doesn't do much dmg T2.
+However because Tamiyo is so strong in fair blue mirrors, it can often be better start with something else like Thoughtseize to clear away a removal spell or Ponder for a Brainstorm or Daze so that you can protect Tamiyo better.
 Also sometimes a t1 Nethergoyf can die to damage line bolt or bowmaster.
 Bowmaster t2 is good against decks that don't have their own bowmaster.
 Ideal curve is tamiyo bowmaster Kaito.
 Against combo you need to know the earliest they can reasonably win so eg vs oops you can never tap out for tamiyo but vs sneak show them T1 combo is improbable so T1 tamiyo is good.

 ### Late game